PinkKitty100/WitheringWild/README.md

-# withering-wild
+# Withering Wild
-A mod for Mindustry.
+A mod for [Mindustry](https://github.com/Anuken/Mindustry) by [Anuken](https://github.com/Anuken).
 This is an early version, and currently has almost no content.

-This is the Java version.
+Feel free to inspire yourself from this if you want to create your own mod too !

+So far, all the work has been made by myself, but some code is inspired from other mods.
+Huge thanks to their creators.